-BioCarbon Fund Initiative for Sustainable Forest Landscapes (ISFL) aimed to reduce greenhouse gas emissions and increase carbon sequestration by promoting better land management practices.31 significant driver of deforestation in many countries.
-In Latin America, for example, agriculture accounts for around two-thirds of deforestation, but it is also an important source of income for rural communities.
-Damage due to agriculture and other land use can be minimized through climate-smart agriculture and low-carbon land-use practices, providing sustainable agriculture and income-generating opportunities for communities.32 across the land-use spectrum-government, private sector, and local communities-to effect change and ensure mutual benefits.
-The integrated approach for ISFL was built off experience in earlier programs whereby focusing on forestry alone, excluding other land uses, failed to adequately achieve lower emission targets.
+BioCarbon Fund Initiative for Sustainable Forest Landscapes (ISFL) aimed to reduce greenhouse gas emissions and increase carbon sequestration by promoting better land management practices.31 Unsustainable land-use practices play a significant role in deforestation and forest degradation.
+Safeguarding forests is an important carbon sequestration tool and protects the income and livelihoods of forest-dependent communities.
+Agriculture, including livestock, is estimated to be one of the largest contributors to greenhouse gas emissions and is a significant driver of deforestation in many countries.
+In Latin America, for example, agriculture accounts for around twothirds of deforestation, but it is also an important source of income for rural communities.
+Damage due to agriculture and other land use can be minimized through climate-smart agriculture and low-carbon land-use practices, providing sustainable agriculture and income-generating opportunities for communities.32